tzuhsien-kao/genio-tools/docs/index.rst

 .. _Python: https://www.python.org/

-RITY tools is composed of 4 tools:
+AIoT tools is composed of 4 tools:

-	* rity-board: tool to control the board (reset / power / download signals)
+	* aiot-board: tool to control the board (reset / power / download signals)
-	* rity-config: tool to setup your host system in order to be able to communicate with MediaTek's boards
+	* aiot-config: tool to setup your host system in order to be able to communicate with MediaTek's boards
-	* rity-flash: tool to flash a board with a RITY or RITA image
+	* aiot-flash: tool to flash a board with a RITY or RITA image

 Prerequisites
 *************

-In order to install the RITY tools you must have `python3 >= 3.6` and `pip3 >= 20.3` installed on your system.
+In order to install the AIoT tools you must have `python3 >= 3.6` and `pip3 >= 20.3` installed on your system.
 You can check their versions by running the following commands: